Seven-year-old data used to rate Guyana in global governance index — MPAG says - Guyana Chronicle

-According to the release, “The 2025 report, without question, relies on older datasets, including household polling data which originates from 2018 and 2022 by the StatMark Group.
-Of note, neither of these face-to-face surveys were ever made public at the time, nor does the public know of the StatMark Group.”
+According to the release, “The 2025 report, without question, relies on older datasets including a household polling data which originates from 2018 and 2022 by the StatMark Group.
+Of note, neither of these face-to-face surveys were ever made public at the time nor does the public know of the StatMark Group.”

 The Ministry stressed that such outdated surveys fail to account for major institutional and legislative reforms implemented since 2022.